 1999 will be the fifth and final year of data and sample collection in the field.
 We will continue to measure diet quantity, diet quality, and energy provisioning rates to nests at three guillemot study sites and six kittiwake study sites.
 These variables will be compared with chick growth rates, productivity, and overall nesting success at each site.
-Given an appropriate level of nesting success for kittiwakes at Shuop Bay in 1999, we will attempt to measure the daily energy expenditure of parent kittiwakes once again.
-We will attempt to focus on measuring the daily energy expenditure of radio-tagged kittiwake parents at the Shoup Bay colony in order to assess factors responsible for intra-colony variability in field metabolic rates.
-By using the doubly labeled water technique on radio-tagged kittiwakes, it would be possible to assess the effects of individual differences in foraging range and habitat preference on energy expenditure rates.
+This will provide an interesting and illuminating comparison with 1998, a year of poor nesting success in the aftermath of El Niño.
+1999, a La Niña year, promises to be a year of low sea surface temperatures and higher productivity.
+We will also measure the daily energy expenditure of radio-tagged parent kittiwakes at the Shoup Bay colony in order to assess factors responsible for intra-colony variability in field metabolic rates.
+By using the doubly labeled water technique on radiotagged kittiwakes, it would be possible to assess the effects of individual differences in foraging range and habitat preference on energy expenditure rates.

 As an integrative component of APEX, this project is linked directly or indirectly to all the other components of APEX.
 Within APEX, this component interacts most with components E, F, J, M, N, and Q. Among other restoration projects, this study has or still is linked to Sound Ecosystem Assessment (SEA), Nearshore Vertebrate Predators (NVP), Marine Mammal Studies, Marbled Murrelet Productivity, Prince William Sound Marine Bird Surveys, and Status and Ecology of Kittlitz's Murrelet.